Updated: Aug, 2021

-© 2020 Think Social Publishing, Inc.
+© 2021 Think Social Publishing, Inc.

 Some final thoughts on addressing these concepts prior to graduation:

-- A parent's ability to financially provide a college education for their child does not mean that it's always a good choice.
+- A parent's ability to financially provide a college education for their child does not mean it's always a good choice.
 All too often, students send very clear messages to professionals/parents that they aren't able to deal with the academic or social burdens.
 Yet we, as the adults, have our sights set on what constitutes success given how bright or gifted they seem.
-All this being said, there are students who make it through college and some go on to get advanced degrees.
+All this being said, there are students who make it through college, and some go on to get advanced degrees.
 But these are typically those who have a solid level of independence combined with persistence, motivation, and skills to push through the personal and academic challenges.

 Other options that should be part of the discussion:

 Vocational programs: Explore this option, if available in high school and certainly post-graduation, for those who struggle with the academic learning environment.
 Help students explore what type of learning captures their attention best.
 Not all “bright” students enjoy book learning.
 Many are hands-on learners and will be far more successful (and happy) applying themselves into the community workforce rather than academic classrooms.
 Vocational options should be considered for cognitively gifted kids too!